dgubin71/python-project-lvl1/README.md

 This is learning project of the  python developer course .
 The project is a package. before  install a package you need:

- install python3 v3.6 or higher and poetry v1.0.0
+ Install python3 v3.6 or higher and poetry v1.0.0.
- clone the repository https://github.com/dgubin71/python-project-lvl1  to the project directory and input commands:
+ Clone the repository https://github.com/dgubin71/python-project-lvl1  to the project directory
+        and input commands:

     $ make install           create environment variables and dependencies
     $ make build             create build package